HomeOnMars/projektoOmnijo/OmniCentro.md

 However, it wasn't nearly enough to stop the population drop- in the beginning.

+[^Historio-RdO-Elmigrado-kmt1]: It almost felt like she wanted people to leave, or are testing them somehow.
+  <span style="color:Silver">Serena</span>'s official statement is that
+  "People have a right to leave if they don't like my stuff.
+  Hate me?
+Fine.
+Go away.
+Out of sight, out of mind, for me and for you.
+  Don't say I didn't give you options."

 Then this trend slowed down.

-As the next great global economic recession unfolds (triggered by the bursting of the AI bubble weeks after the coronation day), many countries are struggling and tighting their immigration rules.
+As the next great global economic recession unfolds[^Historio-RdO-Recesio], many countries are struggling and tighting their immigration rules.
-La Regno de Omnijo, however, did surprisingly (again) well, attracting people to stay.
+La Regno de Omnijo, however, did surprisingly well (again), attracting people to stay.
 Actually, from an outsider perspective, Omnijo's response was almost perfect.
 <span style="color:Silver">Serena</span> was even able to take the chance
-to re-nationalize many of the private companies in her country, from public transportation to infrastructures and manufacturing industries- effectively buying out her own country.
+to re-nationalize many of the private companies in her country - from public transportation to infrastructures and manufacturing industries - effectively buying out her own country.

+[^Historio-RdO-Recesio]: It soon became clear that this time the recession was triggered by the bursting of the AI bubble weeks after the coronation day.

 #### Foundation of *OmniCentro*